mvolkmann/blog/src/zig.md

 To use a for loop to iterate over an array (not a slice), do you have to dereference it with & to turn it into a slice? arr[n..] returns a slice from index n to the end.
 Can create a slice from an array, another slice, or a. multi-pointer (define).
-Use @enumToInt(enumValue) to get its ordinal value.
-Enum definitions can contain const and var variables that become namespaced to the enum type, and not associated with individual instances.
-Can enum instances have associated data?
-I think not.
-Generally want to define types like a enums at the global scope instead of inside a function.

-Are strings just byte slices?

-Each enum ordinal value is the previous plus one unless specified. enums can define methods that can be called on instances.
-Can call on an instance OR pass an instance to it.
-An enum type can be inferred; ex.
-Color.red vs. .red

 In a type definition, can refer to the type with @This()